- A

 Beginner/Intermediate

-This class provides an understanding of the factors affecting average schedule settlements and USF support payments.
+Gain an understanding of the factors affecting average schedule settlements and USF support payments.
 We will cover average schedule reporting requirements, as well as resources and tools available on our website to help average schedule companies understand their payment information.
 This class benefits average schedule companies and their consultants who want to understand formulas, reporting requirements and support payments.

 - B